Entanglion/entanglion-spoe/README.md

 > ☠️ While you may jettison cargo, pirates cannot be flushed out of airlocks.

+### Detection Rate
+The Detection Rate mechanic is not utilized in the Space Pirates expansion.
+Ships may freely enter and exit Entanglion without fear of Orbital defenses.

 ## Game End
 The game ends immediately when any of the following conditions occur.